oxtobyd/Kanban_ToDo_iOS/README.md

 }
 ```

-### Database Schema
+### Data Schema
-The database schema supports:
+The app's data structure supports:
 - Tasks with status, priority, tags, and pending reasons
-- Notes linked to tasks
+- Notes linked to tasks with file attachments
+- Subtasks for task breakdown
 - Timestamps for creation and updates
+- File attachments with clickable links

 ## 🔒 Security Notes

-- Environment variables are used for sensitive configuration
-- Input validation on both frontend and backend
-- SQL injection protection through parameterized queries
-- CORS enabled for cross-origin requests
+- **iCloud Security**: All data is encrypted in transit and at rest by Apple
+- **Local Storage**: Data is stored securely in the app's sandbox
+- **Input Validation**: Frontend validation for all user inputs
+- **No External Servers**: Data never leaves your personal iCloud account
+- **Apple Privacy**: Follows Apple's privacy guidelines and data protection

 ## 🤝 Contributing